Bilateral prophylactic mastectomy is the removal of both breasts to prevent breast cancer.

-A woman at high risk for breast cancer should talk with her health care provider about the pros and cons of prophylactic mastectomy.
-Prophylactic mastectomy does not completely protect a woman from breast cancer [248-252].
-A mastectomy is not able to remove all of a woman's breast tissue.
-This means there is always a small chance breast cancer could occur in the remaining tissue.
+However, it doesn't completely protect a woman from breast cancer [226-227].
+A mastectomy isn't able to remove all of a woman's breast tissue.
+This means there's always a small chance breast cancer could occur in the remaining tissue.

 Learn more about sexuality and intimacy after breast surgery.